ceteongvanness/eventdemo/Global AI Night Sept 2019/Part 2 - Azure ML Visual Interface.md

-**Azure Machine Learning Visual Interface**
+## **Azure Machine Learning Visual Interface**

 **Is that wine good or bad?**

-**A beginner tutorial on how to build a binary classification machine learning mode with no code using Azure Machine Learning Visual Interface**
+A beginner tutorial on how to build a binary classification machine learning mode with no code using Azure Machine Learning Visual Interface

+## Azure Tools and Data

+Create Resource in Azure